ililim/mods-cultist-simulator/README.md

 If any information or notification panels are open, those will be closed first.
 If those are all closed then the open situation window will be closed instead.
 (To open the settings menu use shift+esc).

+## ⏰ SpeedChanger

+**Change the speed of the game to your liking.**

+This mod allows you to change the amount time that passes with each tick of the clock without messing up the speed of any other game elements.

+To adjust the game speed: 1) Find your save file folder by going into the game options and clicking "View Save File".
+2) In this folder open the file 'config.ini' in a text editor.
+3) Append a new line with the text `gamespeed=3`.

+Now the all the timers will run 3x times faster (effectively running at fast-forward speed by default).
+Of course you can change the multiplier to anything you want: 0.5 for half speed, 2 for double speed, or 20 for one wild ride.

 ## 💾 QuickSave

 **Save/load with F5/F9.**